 How Much Should You Have In An Emergency Fund?

-There’s the standard rule of having 6 – 9 months of living expenses in your emergency fund recommended by many personal finance sites.
-Most experts agree this is the amount that will help allay stress in the scariest of financial situations, like in the event of a massive home repair, unexpected job/income loss, or pricey medical emergency.
+The standard rule of having 3 – 6 months’ worth of living expenses in your emergency fund is recommended by many financial experts.
+Most experts agree this is the amount that will help allay stress in the scariest of financial situations, like in the event of a massive home repair, unexpected job/income loss or pricey medical emergency.

-And there are two different ways to calculate monthly expenses.
-Some save up 6 – 9 months of salary, while others calculate it as just monthly expenses, or the amount they’d need to pay the bills in the event of a loss of income.
+There are essentially two different ways to calculate monthly expenses.
+Some follow the standard rule of saving up 3 – 6 months of their salary, while others calculate it as just monthly expenses, or the amount they’d need to pay the necessary bills in the event of a loss of income.

-If he wanted to save up 6 – 9 months of salary, Joey should aim to have $27,000 – $40,500.
+If Jordan wanted to save up 3 – 6 months’ worth of salary, they should aim to have $13,500 – $27,000.
 Because this is such a large amount, many people aim to save up expenses only, and then move on to other financial goals.

-The amount you should keep in your emergency fund depends on your comfort level, but you may consider saving up salary instead of expenses if you have a number of other responsibilities to pay for: a mortgage, running your own business, or a family member with an expensive medical condition, for example.
+The amount you should keep in your emergency fund depends on your comfort level.
+You may consider saving up salary instead of expenses if you have a number of other responsibilities to pay for – perhaps a mortgage, the expenses of running your own business or a family member with an expensive medical condition.

-How Much Is Too Much For Your Emergency Savings?
+How Much Is Too Much For Your Emergency Fund Amount?

-It isn’t a question of having “too much” in an emergency fund, but rather what continuing to save for an emergency (after you hit a nice baseline, of course) keeps you from.
+It isn’t a question of having “too much” in your emergency savings, but rather how much you should continue to save for an emergency budget (after you hit a nice baseline, of course).

-Below are the instances when you may be keeping too much in your emergency fund:
+Below are some instances when you may be keeping too much in your emergency fund.

 If you have a large emergency fund and a lot of expensive debt, you may be wondering if that money is better served paying off debt.
-The answer is yes, because credit cards accrue interest at a much higher rate.
-The average credit card interest rate is currently around 19%, which is way higher than the average high-yield savings account interest rate of 1 – 2%.
+The answer is most likely yes, because credit cards accrue interest at a much higher rate.
+The average credit card interest rate is currently around 16%, which is way higher than the average savings account interest rate of 0.06%.

 Not Getting Your Company 401(k) Match

 Saving up an emergency fund should never come at the expense of getting a 401(k) match if your employer offers it.
 A 401(k) match is factored into your total compensation package as an employee, so if you’re not saving enough to get it, you’re literally leaving money on the table.
-Recent research from Fidelity finds the average employer match is around 4.7% of an employee’s annual salary.
+Recent studies show that the average employer match is around 3.5% of an employee’s annual salary.

 Not Funding Other Savings Goals

-Fully funded your emergency fund and still not contributing to retirement or perhaps saving up a home down payment?
+Have you fully funded your emergency fund, but you’re still not contributing to retirement or perhaps saving up for a down payment on a home?
 Ask yourself why.
 What emergencies are you continuing to save for?

 While homeownership may not be the right choice for you, there are other things to save for besides catastrophic emergencies, like paying for your next vacation in cash or saving for your kid’s college fund.

 And when it comes to emergency funds versus retirement savings, keep in mind the average stock market return from the last 20 years hovers around 7%.
-Again, this is 3 times higher than any high-yield savings account rate being offered today.
+Again, this is about six times higher than any high-yield savings account rate being offered today.

 Where Should You Keep Your Emergency Fund?